Damascus, Palmyra and Bosra

 Souq Scene

-Umayyad Mosque meant to be the resting place of John the baptists head and place where Muslims believe jesus will return someday
+Umayyad Mosque meant to be the resting place of John the baptist’s head and a place where Muslims believe Jesus will return someday

 Umayyad Mosque